wikuskina/Chat-App-Final-Project/README.md

 Text file of a saved chat <br> <br>
 ![Picture4](https://github.com/wikuskina/Chat-App-Final-Project/assets/50303995/a14fe42a-9386-4a9b-bc15-fd24fae285d4)  <br>

-Program has two versions: Local and Internet, both run either via Python scripts or via executable files (.exe extention).
-Exe files used to be located in the
+Program has two versions: Local and Internet.<br>
-Executable files subfolder, they were however removed as are no longer applicable.  <br>

 - Local version runs between devices on the same network.
-The local version asks user to input the IP address of the device on which the server is running.  <br>
+It asks user to input the IP address of the device on which the server is running.  <br>
-- A separate script Get Your Host can be run to find out the IP address. <br>
+- A separate script _Get Your Host_ can be run to find out the IP address. <br>
-- Internet version is designed to connect to the server running on author's device. <br>
+- Internet version is designed to connect to the server running on author's device (when running). <br>

-#### HOW TO run the program - LOCAL connection
+#### HOW TO run the program
 Python script can be run directly by clicking on it, via command line or Python IDE, such as PyCharms.
 - Chat-Server.py is run first.
-- Get-your-host.py is run second (to find out the local IP) on the same machine as server.
+- Get-your-host.py is run second (to find out the local IP) on the same machine as server, if running the local version.
 - Chat-Client-Local.py is run third - can be run on the same or different machine as the server.
-Will need the IP address from the Get-your-host.py
+Will need the IP address from the Get-your-host.py, if running the local version.

-#### HOW TO run the program - INTERNET connection
-Python script can be run directly by clicking on it, via command line or Python IDE, such as PyCharms.
-- Chat-Server.py is run first, if testing done with the server running on device other than author's.
-Otherwise, it can be attempted to run the Client script and hopefully it will connect to the server already running on author's device.
-Same applies for the .exe files.
-- Chat-Client-Internet.py is run next.

 #### ALL files that are part of the project
 - Chat-Server.py